Ruby SSL error - sslv3 alert unexpected message

 connect': SSL_connect returned=1 errno=0 state=SSLv2/v3 read server hello A: sslv3 alert unexpected message (OpenSSL::SSL::SSLError)block in connect'

 If I add the following line, it works:

 The HTTPS server seems to be misconfigured, but it may also be an issue with how Ruby's HTTP library negotiates SSL connections.

-#1 Updated by Martin Bosslet almost 4 years ago
+#1 Updated by Martin Bosslet about 4 years ago

 - Category set to ext